immcantation/shazam/docs/install.md

      xz
  ```

- - For Debian/Ubuntu, necessary system development packages can be installed using `apt-get`.
+ - For Debian/Ubuntu, necessary system development packages can be installed using `apt`.
 The names of these equivalent libraries are `build-essential`, `libcurl4-openssl-dev`, `libssl-dev`, `liblzma-dev`, `libxml2-dev`, `xz-utils`, `libglpk-dev`, `libhts-dev`.

  After this installation, xml2 and igraph can be directly installed from apt-get with library names `r-cran-xml2`, `r-cran-igraph`.

-In case if your further encounter errors in installing shazam, feel free to contact us [here](https://dowser.readthedocs.io/en/stable/#contact).
+In case you encounter further errors in installing shazam, feel free to contact us [here](https://dowser.readthedocs.io/en/stable/#contact).